KMahoney/vegen/README.md

 - Easy to embed into other frameworks and libraries - views are just a simple DOM `Element` and `update` function.
 - Updates views efficiently (see 'Performance').
 - You like to understand things end to end - easy to understand the generated output.
+- You like to work at a lower level, with very little abstraction in-between you and the DOM API.

 ## Why Wouldn't You Want to Use It?